itzg/docker-minecraft-server/minecraft-server/README.md

 top level of the zip archive.
 Make sure the jars are compatible with the particular `TYPE` of server you are running.

+You may also download individual mods using the `MODS` environment variable and supplying the URL to the jar files.
+Multiple mods/plugins should be comma separated.

+    docker run -d -e MODS=https://www.example.com/mods/mod1.jar,https://www.example.com/mods/mod2.jar ...

 ### Remove old mods/plugins

 When the option above is specified (`MODPACK`) you can also instruct script to